Viper4/3081W_PradoEditor/images/README.txt

 READ ME for images folder

-Folder contains two csv files, one called smallerpaintings.csv which is a csv containing 50 rows of data sourced from https://www.kaggle.com/datasets/maparla/prado-museum-pictures.
+Folder contains two csv files, one called smallerpaintings.csv which is a small csv containing 50 rows of data sourced from https://www.kaggle.com/datasets/maparla/prado-museum-pictures.
 It is split into columns containing useful data to assign the attributes that we need for our Artwork structs found inside the artwork.h file under the include folder.